 The best way to maximize airline rewards is to select cards that match up with your regular pattern of spending.
 Obviously, if you only fly on United Airlines, you’ll benefit from a card tied to United.

 But you can also maximize airline rewards by finding cards that pay bonus miles for other types of spending.
 For example, if you have a large family and spend a lot of money at grocery stores, you can benefit from a card that pays extra miles for your grocery shopping.

 When it comes to redeeming miles, the process is usually straightforward:

-- To begin the redemption process, you’ll need to access your account, either online or via the phone.
-To redeem miles, log in to your frequent flyer online account, or call the mileage club directly.
+- To begin the redemption process, you’ll need to access your account either online or by phone.
+To redeem miles, log in to your frequent flyer online account or call the mileage club directly.
 To redeem points, log in to your credit card rewards portal or call the customer service line directly.

 - Check your account balance.
 Verify that all of the miles or points you think you’re entitled to have been credited to your account.

 - Select the type of reward you want.
 Airline miles and points can often be used for more than just airfare.
 For example, you can redeem United MileagePlus miles for gift cards, merchandise, a TSA Precheck membership, cruise awards or charitable donations, among many other options.